-It gives a good working impression of a emerging midge fighting for its freedom.
+It gives a good working impression of an emerging midge fighting for its freedom.

-Griffith's Gnat stands high on the surface of the water; that's the key to its success.
-The tips of the hackle barbs must leave tiny footprints on the surface of the water mimicing to those created by the legs of a real insect.
+The key to its success is that it stands high on the surface of the water.
+The tips of the hackle barbs leave tiny footprints on the surface of the water which mimic those created by the legs of a real insect.